-The active moiety of fenofibrate tablet is fenofibric acid.
+The active moiety of fenofibrate is fenofibric acid.
 The pharmacological effects of fenofibric acid in both animals and humans have been extensively studied through oral administration of fenofibrate.

-The lipid-modifying effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor $\alpha$ (PPAR $\alpha$ ).
-Through this mechanism, fenofibrate increases lipolysis and elimination of triglyceride-rich particles from plasma by activating lipoprotein lipase and reducing production of apoprotein C-III (an inhibitor of lipoprotein lipase activity). of lipoprotein lipase activity).
+The lipid-modifying effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor (PPARe).
+Through this mechanism, fenofibrate increases lipolysis and elimination of triglyceride-rich particles from plasma by activating lipoprotein lipase and reducing production of apoprotein C-III (an inhibitor of lipoprotein lipase.

-The resulting decrease in TG produces an alteration in the size and composition of LDL The resulting decrease in the produces an attention in the size and composition of EDE from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation), to large buoyant particles.
+The resulting decrease in TG produces an alteration in the size and composition of LDL from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation), to large buoyant particles.
 These larger particles have a greater affinity for cholesterol receptors and are catabolized rapidly.
-Activation of PPAR $\alpha$ also induces an increase in the synthesis of apolipoproteins A-I, A-II and HDLcholesterol.
+Activation of PPARc also induces an increase in the synthesis of apolipoproteins A-I, A-II and HDLcholesterol.